sapcc/juno/apps_deprecated/supernova/README.md

+## ⚠️ Deprecated

+This application is deprecated and no longer maintained.
+Please refer to [cloudoperators/greenhouse-extensions](https://github.com/cloudoperators/greenhouse-extensions) for the latest updates and active development.

 Supernova is an alternative UI for Prometheus Alertmanager with some quality of life improvements:

 - Micro frontend design based on [Juno UI components](https://ui.juno.global.cloud.sap)